Five Open Doors

 He said, "I prayed down by the lake this morning because God put it on my heart that someone here is having a hard time trusting God.
 I want you to know you can trust Him."

 Now I don't know if this was part of his keynote or if this was real.
 Many people have issues trusting God with various things.
 The skeptic in me wanted to look at it like one of the psychic/medium people who makes broad statements and hits the nail on the head with at least some of the crowd.
 But on that morning, I prayed for that exact thing at that exact moment.
 Regardless of what the keynotes' intention was, God spoke to me.
 He heard me and He answered me.

-My mouth just about flew open in a, "How can this be?" kind of reaction.
+If my jaw did not hit the floor, it was close.
+I had a, "How can this be?" reaction.
 God had been answering every one of my prayers, through other people and circumstances, and it was blowing my mind!

 After leaving the conference, I went to the prayer labyrinth.
 I had no more prayers full of questions.
 I walked the labyrinth with prayers of nothing but gratitude.